eloiisa-gh/herb-fun-facts/README.md

-# Gen AI + Python / Herbs Information 🌿
+# Herb Fun Facts 🌿

 This [website](https://herb-fun-facts-95958779617.europe-west1.run.app/) shows 11 interesting facts about an herb.
+This parameter can also be provided in this way: `URL`/?herb=`HERB_NAME`

 Eg: [thyme](https://herb-fun-facts-95958779617.europe-west1.run.app?herb=thyme).
 Try it with [other herbs](https://www.britannica.com/plant/list-of-herbs-and-spices-2024392).

-`URL`/?herb=`HERB_NAME`

 Model used: `gemini-2.5-flash`: [Gemini 2.5 Flash](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)